fusionpbx/fusionpbx-docs/source/accounts/devices.rst

 Used to define the information needed to assign SIP accounts and keys to provision the devices.

 * Click the plus icon to add a device.
-* Click the edit pencil icon to edit a device.
+* Click a device to edit it.

 .. image:: ../_static/images/devices/fusionpbx_devices.png
         :scale: 85%